12.1 – Overview

 12.6 – Budget

-To illustrate this further, one of the budget expectations (July 2014) was to increase the duties on a cigarette.
-As expected, during the budget, the Finance Minister raised the duties on a cigarette, and hence the prices of cigarettes were also increased.
+To illustrate this further, in one of the recent budgets, the expectation was to increase the duties on a cigarette.
+As expected, during the budget, the Finance Minister raised the duties on a cigarette, so the prices increased.
 An increased cigarette price has a few implications:

-- Increased cigarette prices discourage smokers from buying cigarettes (needless to say this is debatable), and hence the profitability of the cigarette manufacturing companies such as ITC decreases.
-If the profitability decreases, then investors may want to sell shares of ITC.
+- Increased cigarette prices discourage smokers from buying cigarettes (needless to say, this is debatable), and hence the profitability of the cigarette manufacturing companies such as ITC decreases.
+If the profitability decreases, investors may want to sell shares of ITC.

 A budget is an annual event, and it is announced during the last week of February.
-However, under certain special circumstances such as a new government formation, the budget announcement could be delayed.
+However, the budget announcement could be delayed under certain special circumstances, such as a new government formation.

 12.7 – Corporate Earnings Announcement

-This is perhaps one of the important events to which the stocks react.
-The listed companies (trading on the stock exchange) must declare their earning numbers once in every quarter, also called the quarterly earnings numbers.
+Corporate earning season is perhaps one of the important events to which the stocks react.
+The listed companies (trading on the stock exchange) must declare their earnings once every quarter, also called the quarterly earnings numbers.
 During an earnings announcement, the corporate gives out details on various operational activities, including:

-Besides some companies give an overview of what they expect from the upcoming quarters.
-This forecast is called ‘corporate guidance’.
+Besides, some companies give an overview of what to expect from the upcoming quarters.
+This forecast is called ‘corporate guidance.’

 Invariably every quarter, the first blue-chip company to make the quarterly announcement is Infosys Limited.
 They also give out guidance regularly.
-Market participants keenly follow what Infosys has to say in terms of guidance as it has an overall impact on the markets.
+Market participants follow what Infosys has to say regarding guidance as it impacts the markets.

 The table below gives you an overview of the earning season in India: